-Schochor, Federico and Staton has handled cases of medical malpractice in the greater Washington D.C. and Baltimore, Maryland region.
+Schochor and Staton, P.A. has handled cases of medical malpractice in the greater Washington D.C. and Baltimore, Maryland region.
 Our attorneys have recovered more than one billion dollars for our clients during our firm’s 30-year existence.
-With a team of board certified medical experts, a large support staff, and a group of highly qualified attorneys who focus solely in medical malpractice, Schochor, Federico and Staton is the firm to turn to in times of legal crisis.
+With a team of board certified medical experts, a large support staff, and a group of highly qualified attorneys who focus solely in medical malpractice, Schochor and Staton, P.A. is the firm to turn to in times of legal crisis.
 If you suspect your doctor is guilty of negligence, contact our firm today.

 What Is Considered Doctor Negligence?